 The first thing that you need to know is that the home improvement loan calculator takes into account two things: the principal amount and the interest rate.
 The principal amount is the amount of money that you are borrowing, while the interest rate is how much interest you will be paying on that loan.
 Both of these factors will affect your monthly payment.

-How to get personal loan for home improvement?
+How to get a personal loan for home improvement?

 If you're planning to make some home improvements, a personal loan can be a great way to pay for them.
 But how do you go about getting a personal loan for home improvement?
 Here are some tips: